Central Registration & Class Headquarters

 COVID-19 Policies for Reunions

-Here are the latest policies in place to ensure the safety of all reunion attendees visiting campus as well as Yale staff and students:
+Here are the latest policies and recommendations to ensure the safety of all reunion attendees visiting campus as well as Yale staff and students:

 Preparation and Tips for Travel

-- While we will have some masks available, we recommend you bring your own high-quality (not cloth) masks with you.
+- Masks are currently optional in most campus spaces with some exceptions as noted in the Yale masking policy.
+While we will have masks available, we recommend you bring high-quality (not cloth) masks with you.
 You may also want to have a rapid antigen test for your personal use in case you develop symptoms while in New Haven.

-- All attendees should take either a PCR or rapid antigen test prior to travel to confirm negative results.
+- All attendees are encouraged to test prior to travel to confirm negative results.
 We recommend that you bring rapid antigen tests for personal use in case you develop COVID symptoms in New Haven.
-Those staying in campus housing may be required to present proof of negative test results.

 - Note that testing is not available through Yale.
 If you or your guests become symptomatic, you should use the rapid antigen tests you brought or arrange your own testing.

-- Mask wearing must be consistent with Yale policies in effect at the time of your reunion.
-Where masks are required, they must be ASTM, N95, or KN95/FFP2.
+- Masking is welcome anywhere on campus.
+Mask wearing must be consistent with Yale policies in effect at the time of your reunion.
 As noted above, we recommend bringing a high-quality mask with you, and we will also have a supply available.

 - Any attendee testing positive for COVID during reunions must mask, isolate from other attendees as much as possible, and leave campus promptly.